lupyuen/lupyuen.github.io/src/lvgl4.md

 }
 ```

-_This looks different from the rest of the code?_
+_This code looks different from the rest?_

+Yep this code calls our [__Zig Wrapper for LVGL__](https://github.com/lupyuen/pinephone-lvgl-zig/blob/main/lvgl.zig).

+Someday we might create a Zig Wrapper for the rest of the code.

 TODO